ARM-software/mango/README.md

 # Mango: A parallel hyperparameter tuning library

-**Mango** is a python library for parallel optimization over complex search spaces.
-Currently, Mango is intended to find the optimal hyperparameters for machine learning algorithms.
+**Mango** is a python library to find the optimal hyperparameters for machine learning classifiers.
+Mango enables parallel optimization over complex search spaces of continuous/discrete/categorical values.

 **Check out the quick 12 seconds demo** of Mango approximating a complex decision boundary of SVM

 [![AirSim Drone Demo Video](documents/demo_video.png)](https://youtu.be/hFmSdDLLUfY)

-Mango enables parallel hyperparameter tuning with the following salient features:
+Mango has the following salient features:
-- Ability to easily define complex search spaces compatible with the scikit-learn.
+- Easily define complex search spaces compatible with the scikit-learn.
-- A state-of-the-art optimizers for continuous/discrete/categorical values.
+- A novel state-of-the-art gradient-free optimizer for continuous/discrete/categorical values.
-- Modular design allows the user to schedule objective function evaluations on local, cluster,  or cloud infrastructure.
+- Modular design to schedule objective function on local, cluster,  or cloud infrastructure.
+- Failure detection in the application layer for scalability on commodity hardware.
 - New features are continuously added due to the testing and usage in production settings.